midnightntwrk/midnight-template-repo/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Submit a proposal for a new Midnight template repository feature
+about: Submit a proposal for a new feature
 title: ""
 labels: midnight-template-repo, public
 assignees: ""